tommoor/docs/docs/quick-start.md

 2. Install [Meteor](https://www.meteor.com/install), which is used as the KeplerJs build tool.

-3. [Download](https://github.com/Keplerjs/Kepler/releases) or clone the latest version of [Kepler](https://github.com/Keplerjs/Kepler) locally.
+3. [Download](https://github.com/Keplerjs/Kepler/releases) or clone the latest version of KeplerJs locally.

 4. ```npm install && npm start ```